-Infrastructure and works17 cover costs related to investments in infrastructure that do not fall into the scope of other expenditure categories.
+Infrastructure and works cover costs related to investments in infrastructure that do not fall into the scope of other expenditure categories.
 These investments may either refer to an object that will be set up ex-novo or to the adaptation of an already existing infrastructure.
-The following expenditure on infrastructure and works is eligible under this expenditure category18:
+Costs for infrastructure and works shall be limited to the following elements: